matorabi595/matorabi595.github.io/index.md

 ## Welcome to My Page

 My name is Mahkameh Torabi.
-I am majoring computer science at **UC San Diego**.
+I am a computer science major at **UC San Diego**.
 My favorite language is python!

 ![Profile Picture](https://avatars2.githubusercontent.com/u/59551192?s=400&u=f57c494334a7438ed57702fb493f57fa0f81bd11&v=4)

-##  We can store "Hello, Github!" as a variable called string and then we easily print it:
+We can store "Hello, Github!" as a variable called string and then we easily print it:

 ```
 string = "Hello, Github!"
 print(github)
 ```

-## Output
+Output

 ```
 Hello, Github!